Atom laser: Physics

 The physics of an atom laser is similar to that of an optical laser.
 The main differences between an optical and an atom laser are that atoms interact with themselves, cannot be created as photons can, and possess mass whereas photons do not (atoms therefore propagate at a speed below that of light).
 The van der Waals interaction of atoms with surfaces makes it difficult to make the atomic mirrors, typical for conventional lasers.

 A pseudo-continuously operating atom laser was demonstrated for the first time by Theodor Hänsch, Immanuel Bloch and Tilman Esslinger at the Max Planck Institute for Quantum Optics in Munich.
-They produce a well controlled continuous beam spanning up to 100 ms, whereas their predecessor produced only short pulses of atoms.
+They produced a well-controlled continuous beam spanning up to 100 ms, whereas their predecessor produced only short pulses of atoms.
 However, this does not constitute a continuous atom laser since the replenishing of the depleted BEC lasts approximately 100 times longer than the duration of the emission itself (i.e. the duty cycle is 1/100).
-Recent developments in the field have shown progress towards a continuous atom laser, namely the creation of a continuous Bose-Einstein-Condensate.
+Recent developments in the field have shown progress towards a continuous atom laser, namely the creation of a continuous Bose-Einstein condensate.

 Applications

 Atom lasers are critical for atom holography.
 Similar to conventional holography, atom holography uses the diffraction of atoms.
-The De Broglie wavelength of the atoms is much smaller than the wavelength of light, so atom lasers can create much higher resolution holographic images.
+The De Broglie wavelength of the atoms is much smaller than the wavelength of light, so atom lasers can create much higher-resolution holographic images.
 Atom holography might be used to project complex integrated-circuit patterns, just a few nanometres in scale, onto semiconductors.
 Another application, which might also benefit from atom lasers, is atom interferometry.
-In an atom interferometer an atomic wave packet is coherently split into two wave packets that follow different paths before recombining.
+In an atom interferometer, an atomic wave packet is coherently split into two wave packets that follow different paths before recombining.
 Atom interferometers, which can be more sensitive than optical interferometers, could be used to test quantum theory, and have such high precision that they may even be able to detect changes in space-time.
 This is because the de Broglie wavelength of the atoms is much smaller than the wavelength of light, the atoms have mass, and because the internal structure of the atom can also be exploited.